Bard in the Classroom

 Do you have any programs that can accommodate a larger group?

-It may be possible for us to arrange a speaker for a larger group.
+We can arrange a speaker for a larger group.
+Please inquire.

 What materials or equipment will you need for the workshop?